Living off the Land

 Bitsadmin Download function

-The Background Intelligent Transfer Service (BITS) can be used to download files from HTTP sites and SMB shares.
+The Background Intelligent Transfer Service (BITS)arrow-up-right can be used to download files from HTTP sites and SMB shares.
 It "intelligently" checks host and network utilization into account to minimize the impact on a user's foreground work.

 File Download with Bitsadmin